bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/truncate.md

 truncate -s 100K

-(M, G, T, P, E, Z, and Y may be used in place of “K” as required.)
+(M, G, T, P, E, Z, and Y may be used in place of "K” as required.)
 ==================================================================